All the Japanese classrooms look exactly the same

+If you have watched Japanese anime, you may notice.
 All the Japanese classrooms look similar at any time and place.
-My major in college is education.
-I had visited many schools and found classrooms looked surprisingly uniform.
+My major in college is education, and I had visited many schools and found classrooms looked surprisingly uniform.
 As some of you may say “Likewise in my country,” but I think the uniformity of Japanese classrooms is by far more than yours.
 The main cause would be the classroom desks and chairs, I guess.
 You can see the same sets in no matter which school you visit in Japan.
 There’s almost no difference other than the fact that there’s always graffiti on the desk.

 In addition to the above cases, the time of trial for chairs continues even after school.
 As students are supposed to clean their classrooms, desks and chairs are stacked up and dragged around every day.
-It may be natural for classroom desks and chairs to be designed the same for structural reasons to meet the specifications required for the tough conditions of use.
+It may be natural for classroom desks and chairs to be designed the same for structural reasons to meet the specifications required for the tough conditions of use like this.

 I remembered the days of my teacher training the moment I saw the test.
-In the Japanese standard (unwritten rule), it is generally said chairs should have a strength to withstand more than 4000 trials of the test, while our standard is 12000.
+In the Japanese standard (unwritten rule), it is generally said chairs should have a strength to withstand more than 4,000 trials of the test, while our standard is 12,000.
 Our chairs look slender but are strong and tough enough for long time use.
 Having said that, I don’t endorse rough treatment of our chairs, of course.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.